Flower Hill, New York

 Flower Hill is a village in Nassau County, on the North Shore of Long Island, in New York, United States.
 The eastern half is considered part of the Greater Roslyn area, which is anchored by the Incorporated Village of Roslyn.
 Western and northern parts are more closely associated with Manhasset and Port Washington.
-The population was 4,794 at the 2020 census.
+The population was 4,794 at the time of the 2020 census.

 The Incorporated Village of Flower Hill is located entirely within the Town of North Hempstead, and has been recognized as a Tree City USA since 2013.

 History

 Before the village (pre-colonization – 1930)

-The area where Flower Hill is located was originally inhabited by Algonquin Native Americans.
-In the 17th century, European colonists started to settle in the area, specifically settlers of Dutch and English heritage.
+The location of Flower Hill was originally inhabited by Matinecock Native Americans.
+In the 17th century, Dutch and English colonists began to settle the area.

-This era saw members of prominent colonial families settled in the area, including members of the Hewlett family (the same family after whom Hewlett, New York is named, as well as Hewlett Lane in Flower Hill).
+This era saw members of prominent colonial families settled in the area, including members of the Hewlett family (the family after whom Hewlett, New York, and Hewlett Lane in Flower Hill are named).
 Members of the family settled in the area during this time, and constructed the former Hewlett Homestead circa 1713.

 During this time, the area consisted of many farms, and was in an ideal location for them, as the goods produced in the area would be brought down to either Manhasset Bay in Manhasset or Port Washington, or to Hempstead Harbor in Roslyn for shipment to destinations in New York City and beyond.

 At this time, the heart of Flower Hill was located where modern-day Port Washington Boulevard, Bonnie Heights Road, and Country Club Drive intersect.
 This area included a blacksmith, general store, tavern, a village well, and a cemetery, in addition to a small number of homes.

 Circa 1900, Carlos Munson – the heir to the Munson Steamship Company – and his wife, Mabel, settled in Flower Hill.
 Carlos and Mabel Munson were unhappy to be living near so many intoxicated locals found in this area, which prompted Mabel asking Carlos to do something to get rid of them.
 Carlos responded by purchasing the land, despite having no need for it.
 To further eliminate this issue, the Munsons gave some of this land to the Franciscan Missionaries of Mary.

 In the early decades of the 20th century, the New York & North Shore Traction Company operated a trolley line connecting Mineola, Roslyn, and Port Washington – as well as one connecting Flushing and Roslyn – through the village, utilizing Northern Boulevard, Middle Neck Road, and Port Washington Boulevard.

 The two lines intersected at a junction located at the intersection of Middle Neck Road and Northern Boulevard.
 This was also the site of the company's former Roslyn trolley yard and a substation; it was located at the northwestern corner of the intersection.

 Additionally, a trolley siding existed in Flower Hill on the east side of Port Washington Boulevard, near its intersection with modern-day Farmview Road.